netliferesearch/promptfinder/docs/FIREBASE_CLOUD_FUNCTIONS_DEPLOYMENT.md

 ## What's Been Implemented

-1. Cloud Functions have been set up in the `functions/src/index.ts` file:
+1. Cloud Functions have been set up in the `functions/src/` directory:

+   - `searchPrompts`: Callable function for prioritized, weighted, typo-tolerant prompt search (see `src/searchPrompts.ts`)
    - `recalculateRating`: Listens for changes to prompt ratings and updates aggregated values
    - `updateFavoritesCount`: Manages favorites count when users favorite/unfavorite prompts
    - `recalculateAllStats`: Admin function to batch update all prompt statistics